 Affiliate marketing is a huge money-maker for influencers.
 It’s a strategy that helps creators partner with retailers, promote their products, and earn a commission percentage for the revenue they generate for the brand.

 Instagram is aiming to make it easier for creators to make money through affiliate marketing with its Affiliate Shop.
 A statement from the platform said:

 “In the coming months, we’ll begin testing a native affiliate tool that will allow creators to discover new products available on checkout, share them with their followers, and earn commissions for the purchases they drive — all within the Instagram app.”

 This monetization feature is currently in beta and only available for invited influencers.
 A full rollout for US creator accounts is expected later this year.

 Start making money on Instagram today

 As you can see, Instagram offers a range of features for all types of people to make money on the platform — influencers and businesses included.

-Regardless of how you’re making money, creating and sharing engaging content should be at the heart of any Instagram strategy.
+Regardless of how you’re making money, creating and sharing engaging content and Instagram posts should be at the heart of any Instagram strategy.
 It’s the best way to scale your Instagram revenue over time, rather than getting a quick buck and running out of steam.